Home

 At the end of the day, management wants to know their money was well spent and you have tradeshow results to prove it.
 Keeping track of your leads will allow you to measure sales directly attributable to your tradeshow participation.
 Recording this data will allow you to provide qualitative and quantitative analysis of the show.

 For example, you can calculate the return-on-investment to demonstrate to management the effect tradeshows have on the bottom line.
+To measure the cost per tradeshow lead, simply divide your total show expenditure by the number of leads gathered.
+To measure the cost per sale, divide the total show expenditure by the number of sales.

 Qualitative data, such as types of prospects who visited the booth, dates and times of their visit, products/services of interest, buying intent, and results of any pre-show promotional activity often proves invaluable when planning future show participation.

-The key to achieving tradeshow results is wrapped up in the lead management process.
+The key to achieving exhibiting results is wrapped up in the lead management process.
 It starts with knowing at the outset what you want to achieve, then continues through establishing a strategy that is user-friendly, and finally the actual follow-up operation leads to bottom-line profitability.

-Tradeshow Results and ROI
+Evaluating Tradeshow ROI

 Tips on Show Selection